 ExecutableNetwork are executed sequentially one by one in FIFO order.

 While request is ongoing, all its methods except

 8) Go over the output blobs and process the results.
 Note that casting

 std::dynamic_pointer_cast is not the recommended way.
 It's better to access data via the

 For details about building your application, refer to the CMake files for the sample applications.
 All samples source code is located in the

 INSTALL_DIR is the OpenVINO™ installation directory.

-OpenCV_DIRvariables won't be configured properly to pass
+variables won't be configured properly to passfind_package` calls.

-NOTE: Before running, make sure you completed Set the Environment Variables section in OpenVINO Installation document so that the application can find the libraries.
+Before running, make sure you completed Set the Environment Variables section in OpenVINO Installation document so that the application can find the libraries.